Project-Silicium/Guides/Mu-Qcom/Porting/Device/Device.md

 adb pull /sdcard/<Device Codename>.img .
 ```
 Rename `<Device Codename>.img` to `<Device Codename>.dtb` <br />
+> NOTE: If it doesn't works for some devices(i.e. stuck on download mode with Samsung logo) try extracting dtb from boot.img

+unpack stock boot.img with AIK(Android Image Kitchen) and go to split_img directory.
+Here you can see boot.img-dtb. <br />
+Rename `boot.img-dtb` to `<Device Codename>.dtb` <br />
 and make a Humam Readable Format. <br />
 > NOTE: This can be maked only on Wsl or an Linux Distro
 ```
 dtc -I dtb -O dts -o <Device Codename>.dts <Device Codename>.dtb
 ```
 Now copy .dts and .dtb to `Mu-Silicium/Resources/DTBs/`. <br />
+And copy that files to `Mu-Silicium/Resources/DTBs`.

 Now extract your `xbl` or `uefi` from `/dev/block/by-name/` and Place it somewhere you can reach it:
 ```bash